timruffles/ng-d3-angularconnect/slides/the-bust-ups.md

 ## But...
 {tags:{state:"bad"}}

-## We couldn't be ambitious enough
+## Our most ambitious plans were thwarted

 ## Web-components selfishly horde `<DOM>`